Trust Your Case to Our Experienced Legal Team

 Workers’ compensation claims are rarely straightforward.
 It is not uncommon to run into various challenges when filing your claim.
 Your employer may dispute the validity of your claim, arguing that your injury is not work-related.
 The insurance company may deny your benefits.
 Your treating physician may decide you have reached maximum medical improvement and release you to return to work before your injuries have fully healed.
 Your employer may fail to offer you light duty work upon your return.

-If your claim involves any complexity whatsoever, it’s in your best interests to work with an experienced Oakland workers’ compensation attorney.
+If your claim involves any complexity whatsoever, it’s in your best interests to work with an experienced attorney.
 An attorney can help you meet these challenges head-on and fight to protect your rights.
-At Pacific Workers’ Compensation Law Center, we are committed to helping injured workers across all industries get back on their feet.
+At Pacific Workers', The Lawyers for Injured Workers, we are committed to helping injured workers across all industries get back on their feet.
 We believe in doing what’s right and, as such, we dedicate all of our time, resources, and skill to helping hard-working people in our community fight back against unjust insurance tactics.

 Our firm assists airline and airport employees, auto workers, business professionals, construction workers, firefighters, health care workers, first responders, hospital employees, industrial workers, police officers, restaurant employees, union workers, and others in all aspects of workers’ compensation law.
 Whether you need help dealing with your workplace injury, appealing a denied workers’ compensation claim, or fighting back against retaliation and wrongful termination, we are ready to help.
 Our team has over a 98% success rate in workers’ compensation cases, and there are no fees unless we win.
 Most of all, we strive to ease your stress by providing consistent communication, technologically advanced services, and comprehensive representation that allows you to simply focus on healing.
-Here at Pacific Workers’ Compensation Law Center, we truly care about our clients.
+Here at Pacific Workers', The Lawyers for Injured Workers, we truly care about our clients.